andturken/ECG-Anomaly-Detection/README.md

 3- The development data set was used for five-fold cross-validated model hyperparameter tuning based on the weighted F1 metric
 4- The best performing model hyperparameters were used to assess how well the model performs on unseen test data from the same group of individuals on whose data the model was trained
 5- The same model was applied to held out test data from the second group of patient datasets, in order to assess how well the model performs on a completely different group of individuals, whose data were not included in the training datasets
-6- Due to the strong imbalance of heart beat abnormality class probabilities, stratified sampling was applied at each data splitting stage in order to approximately preserve the relative frequencies of normal vs abnormal heart beats, as well as the four individuidual heart beat abnormality types.
+6- Due to the strong imbalance of heart beat abnormality class probabilities, stratified sampling was applied at each data splitting stage in order to approximately preserve the relative frequencies of normal vs abnormal heart beats, as well as the four individual heart beat abnormality types.
-7- When available on sklearn classifier apis, the option class_weights='balanced' was used when specifying models, in order to take class imbalance into account when computing cost functions
+7- When available on sklearn classifier object API's, the option class_weights='balanced' was used when specifying models, in order to take class imbalance into account when computing cost functions

 Four models were considered: